nventuro/ros-remote-turtles/turtle_draw_viewer/README.md

 ## Installation

 Run `install-rosbridge.sh` to install rosbridge for ROS Kinetic Kame.
-ROS must have been previously installed for this step to work (you can use `turtle_draw/install-ros-kinetic.sh` to install ROS).
+ROS must have been previously installed for this step to work (you can use `../turtle_draw/install-ros-kinetic.sh` to install ROS).

 ## Usage

-For the webapp to work, ROS and rosbridge must be running locally.
+For the webapp to work, the roscore and rosbridge must be running locally.
 Specifically, the webapp attempts to connect to a WebSocket server at `ws://localhost:9090`.
-To run it, simply load `index.html` on a web browser.
+This can be achieved by running `../misc/run-roscore.sh` and then `run-rosbridge.sh` (in separate terminals).
+To run the webapp, simply load `index.html` on a web browser.
+If rosbridge was not running when the webapp was first loaded, it needs to be reloaded by the browser in order to connect to the WebSocket server.